 Before COVID, sports fans everywhere rejoiced any time their favorite team had a game.
-There is something so unique and enticing about putting on your team’s jersey, walking out of the house, and knowing that in just a few minutes, you’ll be one of thousands in a stadium cheering the team on and enjoying that home run, goal, or touchdown right there in the middle of all the action.
+There is something so unique and enticing about putting on your team’s jersey, walking out of the house, and knowing that in just a few minutes, you’ll be one of the thousands in a stadium cheering the team on and enjoying that home run, goal, or touchdown right there in the middle of all the action.

 In fact, you don’t even have to be an avid sports fan to partake in the festivities of the sports leagues.
 A sporting event, whether it is college sports or the PGA Tour, is best enjoyed when it’s watched live by a crowd buzzing with excitement.